How Hurricanes are Affecting Texas & Florida Manufacturing

 Economic Impact

-As noted earlier, many expect supply chains to be affected in the short term.
-According to the survey by the Institute for Supply Management, “67 percent of survey respondents believe input materials pricing will be at least somewhat negatively impacted over the next three months… 27 percent expect prices to be negatively or very negatively impacted.”[4]
-This may cause delays in deliveries, production time, and is cause for concern for economists who measure U.S. Gross Domestic Product.
+As noted earlier, many expect affected supply chains in the short term.
+This may cause delays in deliveries and production time and is cause for concern for economists who measure the U.S. Gross Domestic Product.

 The hurricanes have destroyed or crippled many businesses and permanently damaged infrastructure, which will add stress to the local and national economies.
 Goldman Sachs analysts warn that Hurricanes Harvey and Irma could have a “sizable” impact on the U.S. Economy.
 The bank reduced its GDP growth projections by 0.8% to 2%.[5]